ScriptRaccoon/Svordle/README.md

 </div>
 <br>

 The backend uses Netlify's serverless functions.
 The correct word is never visible to the client.
-Notice that in the [Original Wordle](https://www.powerlanguage.co.uk/wordle/) the correct word is visible in the browser's localStorage, which makes it possible to cheat.
+Notice that in the original Wordle game the correct word is visible in the browser's localStorage, which makes it possible to cheat.

 The German word list is generated from https://sourceforge.net/projects/germandict/files/